samlasalle/sample_app/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial
 This is the sample application for
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/)